 Relationship Matters’ staff have a sensitivity to, and an awareness of, diverse communities including LGBTIQ+ and culturally and linguistically diverse people.
 This includes an awareness of the needs of Aboriginal and Torres Strait Islander people, their families and communities.

-We welcome lesbian, gay, bisexual, trans, gender diverse and intersex (LGBTIQ+) people at our services.
-We pledge to provide inclusive and non-discriminatory services to LGBTIQ+ clients.
+We welcome Lesbian, Gay, Bisexual, Transgender and Gender Diverse, Intersex, Queer, Asexual, BrotherBoys, SisterGirls (LGBTIQA+) people at our services.
+We pledge to provide inclusive and non-discriminatory services to LGBTIQA+ clients.